 - Of all the characters who were gravely injured over the fourteen episodes Firefly filmed, Kaylee's injury was, by far, the most personal for the rest of the characters, to the point where Mal was ready to throw Simon out of the airlock.

-- Law & Order tends to do this with the Assistant District Attorneys.
-We've only really seen it played out with Claire Kincaid and Alexandra Borgia on the original series and Alex Cabot on Law & Order: SVU, but it did play out with all three of them.
+- Law And Order tends to do this with the Assistant District Attorneys.
+We've only really seen it played out with Claire Kincaid and Alexandra Borgia on the original series and Alex Cabot on Law And Order SVU, but it did play out with all three of them.